 Swelling (edema) happens when your lymphatic system is blocked or damaged.
 Left untreated, swelling will continue to worsen.

-Swelling can affect your legs, arms, torso, head/neck, or genital area depending on where the damage is.
+Swelling can affect your legs, arms, torso, abdominal area, head/neck, or genital area depending on where the damage is.
 It shows up right away or takes months and even years to appear.
 In early stages, you may not even know you have it because your swelling is occasional or gradual.

 As lymphedema progresses, you’ll notice swelling comes on throughout the day but is gone by the next morning - only to start the cycle again.
 You may find your swelling is soft and it indents or pits with thumb pressure.
 In later stages, swelling stays and grows.